 “Private prisons served an important role during a difficult period, but time has shown that they compare poorly to our own Bureau facilities,” the memo stated.
 “They simply do not provide the same level of correctional services, programs, and resources; they do not save substantially on costs; and as noted in a recent report by the Department’s Office of Inspector General, they do not maintain the same level of safety and security.”

-The findings by the OIG were, in fact, nothing new – for decades there have been reports ...
+The findings by the OIG were, in fact, nothing new – for decades there have ...

 Mexico’s national defense department calls the Zetas “the most formidable death squad to have worked for organized crime in Mexican history.”
 U.S. officials agree, saying the gang is “the most technologically advanced, sophisticated and dangerous cartel operating in Mexico.”